 Students are required to secure an assistantship before they will be fully admitted in the HESA Master's Program.
 Assistantships that are available during Outreach meet the requirements of obtaining an assistantship in the HESA Master's Program.
 Students can seek other assistantships on campus; however, those assistantships must be approved by the HESA program in meeting the assistantship requirement prior to final admission being granted to the student.

 Assistantships at Outreach

-Assistantship providers are currently submitting position descriptions for available 2017-2018 graduate assistantships.
-We will provide an updated list of assistantship providers the first week of January 2017.
-It is not necessary to contact the assistantship providers that will be attending the Outreach weekends; however, it is appropriate to contact offices not attending Outreach to inquire and possibly set up any additional interviews during Outreach.
+Assistantship providers are currently submitting position descriptions for available 2019-2020 graduate assistantships.
+We will provide an updated list of assistantship providers the first week of January 2019.
+It is not necessary to contact the assistantship providers that will be attending the Outreach visitation; however, it is appropriate to contact offices not attending Outreach to inquire and possibly set up any additional interviews during Outreach.

 Scheduling Your Interviews During Outreach

 When you register for Outreach, you will submit a universal resume and cover letter that will be available to all assistantship providers who are participating in Outreach.
 Assistantship providers will review applications and make decisions on candidates they will be interviewing throughout the month of January.
 All students who are registered for Outreach will receive notification of their final interview schedule via e-mail at a later date.
 Your faculty interview time will also be included on this schedule.

 If you have arranged interviews on your own you MUST submit that schedule by January 31, 2019.
 Please complete the schedule form to list any pre-arranged interviews and send the document as an attachment to firstname.lastname@example.org.